happymongoose/iap_badger/README.md

 ##Documentation

 The code included in this repository is a standard lua library, which can be included in your project and forked/amended as required.
-The library will (hopefully) soon be available as a standard Corona SDK plug-in.
+The library is also available as a standard Corona SDK plug-in.

 To provide a single point of access for information about IAP Badger that is up to date, documentation and sample tutorials for IAP Badger will now be maintained [on our website](http://happymongoosegames.co.uk/iapbadger.php).